Neurotherapeutics

 Neurotherapeutics is a quarterly peer-reviewed medical journal covering research on experimental treatments of neurological disorders.
-It was established in 2004 and is published by Springer Science+Business Media on behalf of the American Society for Experimental NeuroTherapeutics.
+It was established in 2004 and is published by Elsevier Inc. on behalf of the American Society for Experimental NeuroTherapeutics.
 The editor-in-chief is Maral Mouradian (Robert Wood Johnson Medical School).
 The founding editor-in-chief was Alan I. Faden (University of Maryland School of Medicine).

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 7.620.